nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/Ontologies.md

 1. It must be open and it needs to be licensed (e.g. CC-BY 3.0).
 2. A common format must be used (see section OBO and OWL format).
-3. Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID thereby, resulting in an unique OBO Foundry URL.
+3. Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID, thereby resulting in an unique OBO Foundry URL.
 4. Every new version of an ontology must be versioned using documented procedures.
 5. The domain or matter of the ontology must be described.
 6. Each term in an ontology must be described in a human-readable form.